 While there are indeed valid concerns surrounding Gutenberg, there is also so much to be excited about.
 After all, the excitement was that truly dominated.
 So far there have been more than 2 million downloads and counting:

 With that in mind, let us dive into what we all can expect from the WordPress 5.0 release.

 We are all excited to see where WordPress is headed and the upcoming complete revamping on how users and developers use the CMS would be a turning point on how things would shape for the future of the community project.
 Ready or not, WordPress 5.0 is here!
 Here’s what you need to know.

 New WordPress Editor

-Hands down, we could agree all that Gutenberg is the headline in this release and it brings with it one of the most significant changes to WordPress in years.
+Hands down, we could agree all that Gutenberg is the headline in this release and it brings with it some of the most significant changes to WordPress in years.

 Why does the editor change?
-The ultimate goal, according to Matt Mullenburg, is to simplify the first user experience with WordPress – for those who write, edit, publish and design web pages.
-The editing experience aims to give users a better visual representation of how their post or page will look when they are published.
+The ultimate goal, according to Matt Mullenweg, is to simplify the first user experience with the application – for all of us who write, publish, edit and design web pages on a daily basis.
+The whole idea behind the new editing experience aims to give users a more comprehensive visual representation of how their post or page will look when they are published.